Nikolai Fraiture: Other collaborations

 In 2007, Fraiture composed the music and starred in the movie A Kind of Dream with wife Illy Fraiture.
 The movie was a 30-minute black and white silent film written and directed by Danny Velez.

 On May 19, 2012, for the 37th season finale of Saturday Night Live, Fraiture played bass alongside Arcade Fire and guest/musical host Mick Jagger.

 Fraiture is one-half of the performance art project Arts Elektra with his brother Pierre Fraiture, a New York-based mixed medium artist.
 The duo combines live performance of original rock music compositions with live painting.
 Beginning in 2019, Arts Elektra launched a twelve-act, site-specific piece entitled C'est Le Moment Ou Jamais (It's Now Or Never) at different locations globally.
 Their first act was performed in April 2019 at the World Trade Center in New York City and the second act was presented that December during Art Basel week at the Miami River Art Fair.
 The works created are auctioned off to benefit different charities.

 Personal life

 Fraiture married artist Ilona "Illy" Jankovich in 2004.
 They have two children, Elysia and Phoenix.

-The family lives in New York City & have lived in the West Village neighborhood for a number of years.
+The family lives in New York City and have lived in the West Village neighborhood for a number of years.

-Fraiture & his wife practice Nichiren Buddhism in the Soka Gakkai Buddhist tradition.
+Fraiture and his wife practice Nichiren Buddhism in the Soka Gakkai Buddhist tradition.